nibblegap/ecloud-selfhosting/README.md

 # Ecloud Selfhosting (Beta)

 This project allows you to install ecloud services on your own server.
-It is the same setup that is used on [ecloud.global](https://ecloud.global).
+It is a similar setup that is used on [ecloud.global](https://ecloud.global).

 The project is currently in beta.
 You should have some experience with Linux server